 When does FAFSA pay?

-Your FAFSA information is shared with the colleges you list on your application.
+The FAFSA serves as the official financial aid application for all federal, state and institutional need-based programs.
+It is shared with the colleges you list on your application.
 Each school’s financial aid office uses that information to determine how much federal aid you’ll receive at that institution.
-If the school also offers its own financial aid, it might use your FAFSA information to determine your eligibility for that as well.
+It is also used to determine the amount of institutional aid you are eligible to receive..
 Your information is also shared with your state’s higher education agency and the state agencies in which your chosen schools are located.
 Many states also distribute aid based on FAFSA information.
 Each college that accepts you will calculate your aid and send you an electronic or paper award letter, explaining how much aid you’re eligible for at the school.
 The timing of this award letter varies from springtime for an award starting in the fall semester to right before the school year begins.
 Contact your chosen school’s financial aid office for more information.

 What is a dislocated worker?